Librarika/manual/docs/members.md

 	![Member add form](img/member-add-form.png)

+* The `Type` field is used to separate the users in two levels, for example in a school the teachers / staffs should be under the privileged member type and the students should be under the regular member type.

 * Enter necessary information regarding the member.
 Only member no, name, type and status fields are mandatory.
 * Click on the `Submit` button when you are done
 * A new member record will be created.